Holding space for healing, connection, and what matters most

 Recent and upcoming engagements include:

-• Veterinary Social Work — Guest on the Informed Ally podcast
+• How Veterinary Social Work Helps People and Pets — Guest on the Informed Ally podcast

 A conversation on the role of veterinary social workers, the human–animal bond, and how social work practice intersects with animal welfare and grief support.